ruse-traveler/StGammaJetAnalysisInPP/PythiaGenerator/README.md

 If anything *other* than `GammaJetExecute.cmnd` has been modified, recompile the module with

 ```
-'make GammaJetExecute'
+make GammaJetExecute
 ```

-and the run it with
+and run it with

 ```
-./GammaJetExecute.exe GammaJetExecute.cmnd > <outputfile>
+./GammaJetExecute.exe GammaJetExecute.cmnd > <log file>
 ```